benbalter/benbalter.github.com/_posts/2017-12-22-why-you-probably-shouldnt-add-a-cla-to-your-open-source-project.md

 Unlike licenses, however, contributor license agreements, or CLAs, are not standardized, meaning if you're a contributor, you'll have to read each CLA to determine what legal rights you're giving away, before contributing (and hope you can parse what's often dense legalese if you're not yourself a lawyer).

 ### Why projects adopt a CLA

+I suspect projects that adopt a CLA do so because they don't consider (or underestimate) the impact that it will have on potential contributors (and thus the likelihood that they will contribute), or purposely choose to prioritize legal risk over community building.
+There's not a lot published in support of CLAs.
+Julien Ponge, a CS professor [writes](https://julien.ponge.org/blog/in-defense-of-contributor-license-agreements/):

+> Requiring a contributor license agreement is a sign that you intend to sustain your project in the long run with responsible practices regarding intellectual property management.
+Responsible open source developers aren’t afraid of signing contributor license agreements: they simply understand the legal implications of sharing source code with the rest of the world.

+I'd push back on the assertion that "responsible" open source developers appreciate CLAs (or that fear should be the bar for adoption), as well the implication that projects should only cater to established developers.
+Much of open source is about growing communities around code, and a big part of that is inspiring the next generation of software developers, especially those from non-formal backgrounds.

 CLAs are generally a form of [CYA](https://en.wikipedia.org/wiki/Cover_your_ass), to prevent maintainers (or the project or its corporate backer) from landing in hot water due to the community contributions it accepts.
 They are an extremely effective way to reduce a maintainer's exposure to intellectual property liability, especially if that maintainer is a for-profit business.
 Specifically, it makes ownership of (and liability for) the project's intellectual property explicit.